npfernandes/ensemblify/README.md

     g++ -03 -o FASPR src/*.cpp
     ```

-3. If you are using a bash shell, you can register `faspr` as an alias for your FASPR executable by running:
+3. Add an environment variable with the path to your FASPR executable to your shell configuration file by running:

     ```bash
-    echo "alias faspr='$(realpath FASPR)'" >> ~/.bashrc
-    source ~/.bashrc
+    echo "export FASPR_PATH='$(realpath FASPR)'" >> ~/.bashrc # Or ~/.zshrc, depending on the shell source ~/.bashrc # Or ~/.zshrc, depending on the shell echo $FASPR_PATH # to check if the variable has been set correctly
     ```

+    this will allow Ensemblify to know where your FASPR executable is located.

 </details>

 <details>